shavonneg/tp/docs/UserGuide.md

 BookKeeper is an application designed to simplify your client and order management.

 With BookKeeper, you can effortlessly organise your client information, track orders and identify loyal customers.
-With our innovative mix of a Command Line Interface (CLI) and a Graphical User Interface (GUI), enhance your productivity while easily tracking.

 This user guide is your comprehensive resource for understanding the full capabilities of BookKeeper.
 Here, we break down the installation process, system setup, and key features, ensuring seamless adoption and utilisation